bitshares/bitshares.github.io-old/referral-program/index.md

 Sam likes the deal and refers Moonstone to his friend Alice.
 Alice creates an account with Moonstone and Moonstone is set as the registrar while Sam is set as the referrer earning 40% of every transaction fee paid by Alice.
-If Alice ultimately decides to become a lifetime member herself, then her $100 fee would be divided among the BitShares network ($20), Moonstone ($40) and Sam ($40).
+If Alice ultimately decides to become a lifetime member herself, then her $100 upgrade fee would be divided among the BitShares network ($20), Moonstone ($40) and Sam ($40).

 ### Terms & Conditions